 2- They are Technical:

-One of the major mistakes that most of the startups commit while hiring an SEO expert is going after someone who offers tons of backlinks.
+One of the major mistakes that most of the startups commit while hiring an SEO agency or an expert is going after someone who offers tons of backlinks.
 SEO is 80% on-site improvement and 20% blacklining effort.
 There are so many technical items that 90% of link builders are not well aware of, i.e. page load speed, responsiveness, content, sitemaps, internal linking structure, and so on.

 So, ideally, you should get someone onboard who has strong technical knowledge and hand on experience.